These are the practices currently being done on Tuesday evenings at Shanti Sadan from 4 April 2017.

 Here is a recording of a meeting including these practices, and we could follow this for our own daily meditation.

 Approach the meditation with reverence and calmness.
 Feel that you are in the presence of the divine, within and around you.
 Mentally bow to that invisible power.
 [About one minute.]

 2. Breathing practice

-Breathe slowly, drawing up the in-breath as if from the navel to the point between the eyebrows.
-With each breath say silently "I am peace."
+Sit in relaxation, in the meditation posture.
+Breathe slowly and deeply, drawing up the in-breath as if from the navel to the point between the eyebrows.
+As you breathe, fill the mind with the thought 'I am'.
 [About four minutes]

 4. Meditation on a text